 - Fiberglass insulation (optional)

 - Some form of climate control

 - Power and electrical equipment such as TV, music system, gaming system etc.

 - Man cave accessories such as signs and memorabilia etc. (I have listed some very cool man cave decor items here)

 Once you have looked over the above list and acquired the items that your particular man cave will need, you can begin the conversion process by following the step-by-step guide below.

-STEP 1: Clear out the shed or get a new one
+1: Prepare your shed or erect a new one